 • Transforming your IT infrastructure

-The amount of time it takes to see your cloud transformation goals turn into reality depends on the complexity of your operation.
-If you’ve already adopted some cloud technology, it could only take a few months to migrate most your systems to the cloud.
-If you aren’t using any cloud services at all, your migration could take much longer.
+The amount of time it takes to reach your cloud transformation goals depends on the complexity of your operation.
+If you’ve already adopted some cloud technology, it could only take a few months to migrate your remaining systems to the cloud.
+If you aren’t using any cloud services, your migration could take much longer.

 Why Your Organization Needs Cloud Transformation

 Cloud transformation isn’t anything new.
-In 2012, Forrester found that 52% of enterprise decision-makers believed developing a cloud strategy was a “high or critical priority.”
+Back in 2012, Forrester found that 52% of enterprise decision-makers believed developing a cloud strategy was a “high or critical priority.”

-According to Gartner, cloud services are expected to grow 18.4% in 2021.
-While cloud transformation has been an essential strategy for businesses of all sizes, making the jump to the cloud is now more important than ever.
-The COVID-19 pandemic showed us that companies in all sectors must accelerate their cloud transformation in order to keep up with an ever-changing business landscape.
+According to Gartner, worldwide end-user spending on public cloud services will grow by 20.4% to total $678.8 billion in 2024, up from $563.6 billion in 2023.
+Cloud transformation is an essential strategy for businesses of all sizes.
+Companies in all sectors are accelerating their cloud transformation in order to keep up with an ever-changing business landscape.

 [Related Reading: How Secure is the Cloud?]

 First and foremost, cloud transformation keeps your organization from becoming obsolete.
-Technology is constantly changing the way companies do business, and the only way your organization will remain competitive is to adapt to those changes.
+Technology constantly changes the way companies do business.
+Therefore, the only way your organization can remain competitive is to adapt to those changes.

 But cloud transformation doesn’t just protect your organization against market threats.
-It also provides several benefits that will help your long-term business strategy and improve your day-to-day operations.
-Some of those benefits include:
+It also provides several benefits to help your long-term business strategy and improve day-to-day operations.
+Some of these benefits include:

 Improved scalability